Mohiniyattam: History

 Mohiniyattam is a classical Indian dance, which by definition traces its repertoire to the foundational text Natya Shastra.
 The Natya Shastra text is attributed to the ancient scholar Bharata Muni.
 Its first complete compilation is dated to between 200 BCE and 200 CE, but estimates vary between 500 BCE and 500 CE.
 The text describes the basic elements and the structure of two types of dance: the vigorous, high energy Tāṇḍava dance (Shiva) and the gentle, calmingly graceful Lāsyā dance (Parvati, Shiva's lover).
 Mohiniyāttam follows the structure and aims of the Lāsyā dance in Natya Shastra.

 According to Reginald Massey, Mohiniyattam's history is unclear.
 Kerala, the region where this dance genre developed and is popular, has a long tradition of lasya style dances whose basics and structure may be at the root.
 The earliest evidence of Mohiniyattam, or a Mohiniyattam-like dance tradition is found in temple sculpture of Kerala.
 The 11th century Vishnu temple at Trikodithanam, and the Kidangur Subramanya temple, have several sculptures of female dancers in Mohiniyattam pose.
 The textual evidence from 12th century onwards suggest that Malayalam poets and playwrights included Lāsyā themes.
 The 16th century Vyavaharamala by Nambootiri contains the first known mention of the term Mohiniyattam, in the context of a payment to be made to a Mohiniyattam dancer.
 Another text, Gosha Yatra, from the 17th century too mentions the term.
 The 18th century Balarama Bharatam, a major secondary work on Natya Shastra composed in Kerala, mentions many dance styles including Mohini Natana.

 In the 18th and 19th century, Mohiniyattam grew as dance arts received patronage of competing princely states.
 In particular, the early 19th century sponsorship and building of a joint Mohiniyattam and Bharatanatyam team of artists by the Hindu king, poet and music composer Swathi Thirunal Rama Varma contributed to the growth and systematization of modern Mohiniyattam.

-In the late 19th and early 20th century, Mohiniyattam was performed by women in the Nayar community, a community in central Kerala.
+In the late 19th and early 20th century, Mohiniyattam was performed by women in the Hindu community, a community in central Kerala.
 According to Justine Lemos, Mohiniyattam "was a celebration of eroticism, fertility, wealth and hospitality".